How to use CosmoKidz Activities

-Also available in digital format suitable for distance as well as in-person learning.
-Select a membership level HERE.
+Suitable for distance as well as in-person learning.
+Select a subscription level HERE.

-This set of illustrated cards covers 31 themes designed to explore interpersonal topics that young children face in their everyday social world.
-These topics were gathered from young children around the world who told us, through small group conversations, what they find challenging and demanding in their own lives.
+This set of illustrated scenarios explores interpersonal topics that young children face in their everyday social worlds.
+Topics were gathered from young children around the world who told us, through small group conversations, what they find challenging and demanding in their own lives.
 The topics cover a range of scenarios from “feeling unsure” and “bullying” to “saying I am sorry” and “making new friends”.

 - the topic